IowaFP/Rome/Systems/Mix/examples.md

-\Let's consider some example translations.
+Let's consider some example translations of Rω types and terms to (what we imagine will be) the recursive index calculus.

 ## Primitives
 ### Concatenation